devstackweb3/osa1/part1/1.13/readme.md

 1) create a zero-filled array of the desired length.

 What is a zero-filled array ?
+A zero-filled array is an array whose value at each index is zero.

 Why using a zero-filled array is interesting ?

 How is it working ?